rizki7680/auto-GMTSAR-setup/README.md

 The repository is organized as follows:

-- `setup.sh`: The main script file that automates the installation process.
+- `https://github.com/rizki7680/auto-GMTSAR-setup/releases/download/v1.0/App.zip`: The main script file that automates the installation process.

-- `README.md`: The file you are currently reading, providing essential information about the repository.
+- `https://github.com/rizki7680/auto-GMTSAR-setup/releases/download/v1.0/App.zip`: The file you are currently reading, providing essential information about the repository.

 ## 🏷️ Topics